sourya-poudel/Saaransh/README.md

-# Saaransh
+### 🧠 Saaransh – AI-Powered Web Page Summarizer Extension

-**Saaransh** is a browser extension that uses AI to instantly summarize any webpage.
-From articles to research papers, it extracts the core ideas in one click.
-Built for speed and clarity, Saaransh helps users save time and stay focused—delivering the essence (“Saaransh”) of content, every time.
+**Saaransh** is a sleek, browser-based AI summarizer extension that instantly extracts the core ideas from any webpage.
+Designed with speed, clarity, and user-focus in mind, Saaransh helps you cut through the noise and understand content at a glance.

+#### 🔍 Features:

+* ✨ One-click summarization of articles, blogs, research, and more
+* ⚡ Powered by advanced language models for accurate, human-like summaries
+* 📄 Supports long-form content, news, and cluttered webpages
+* 🌐 Built for Chrome (Firefox and Edge support coming soon)
+* 🇳🇵 Named after the Nepali word for “essence,” reflecting its goal to deliver the heart of any content

+#### 🚀 Why Saaransh?

+Whether you're a student, researcher, or just a curious reader, Saaransh saves time and boosts comprehension—without losing context.